ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * **Nonlinear:**  Moves the head with a non linear drift movement.
    * **LinearDirect:** Moves the headset in a direct linear movement.
   * **Additional Movement Enabled:** This is the a public variable to enable the additional movement.
 This can be used in other scripts to toggle the `[CameraRig]` movement.
   * **Additional Movement Enabled On Button Press:** This configures the controls of the RoomExtender.
-If this is true you have to press the touchpad to enable it.
-If this is false you can disable it with pressing the touchpad.
+If this is true then the touchpad needs to be pressed to enable it.
+If this is false then it is disabled by pressing the touchpad.
   * **Additional Movement Multiplier:** This is the factor by which movement at the edge of the circle is amplified.
 0 is no movement of the `[CameraRig]`.
 Higher values simulate a bigger play area but may be too uncomfortable.
   * **Head Zone Radius:** This is the size of the circle in which the playArea is not moved and everything is normal.
 If it is to low it becomes uncomfortable when crouching.
   * **Debug Transform:** This transform visualises the circle around the user where the `[CameraRig]` is not moved.
 In the demo scene this is a cylinder at floor level.
 Remember to turn of collisions.